 Contingent workers are not bound to the company in the same way that permanent employees are, which can lead to commitment issues with employers.

 To avoid the unprecedented loss of these workers, companies can keep their contingent workers motivated.
-The best means to do so are giving them positive feedback, and taking measures to make them feel integrated as part of the organization.
+The best means to do so is to give them positive feedback and take measures to make them feel integrated as part of the organization.

 Contingent workers hired for short-term work can be resented by employees who have been with an organization for years, and have trouble collaborating with a temporary colleague.
 This can lead to increased turnover and lower productivity.